MicrosoftDocs/biztalk-docs/biztalk/technical-guides/network-optimizations.md

     1. Access the network connection properties page, select **Internet Protocol Version 4(TCP/IPv4)**, and then click **Properties**.

-    2. Click the radio button next to **Use the following IP address**.
+    2. Select **Use the following IP address**.

-2. Enter a value for the **IP address** field from the range of private IP addresses identified in [RFC 1918, Address Allocation for Private IP Addresses](https://go.microsoft.com/fwlink/?LinkID=31904).
+2. Enter a value for the **IP address** field from the range of private IP addresses identified in [RFC 1918, Address Allocation for Private IP Addresses](http://www.faqs.org/rfcs/rfc1918.html).

 3. Make a note of the IP address that you specified; you will need to associate this value with the NetBIOS name of this computer in a HOSTS file entry later.